vvshard/just-bun/README.md

 **Solution:**
-The best way, if necessary, to call a utility from Bun Shell rather than a built-in command is to create an exported constant in funcs.ts, for example named "SH" with the absolute path to the location of your sh / bash utilities (for example, on Windows, this most likely it will be:
+The best way, if necessary, to call a utility from Bun Shell rather than a built-in command is to create an exported constant in funcs.ts, for example named "SH" with the absolute path to the location of your sh / bash utilities.
+For example, on Windows, this most likely it will be:
-`export const SH = "C:/Program Files/Git/usr/bin/")`.
+`export const SH = "C:/Program Files/Git/usr/bin/";`
 Then, for example, if you are not satisfied with the work of the built-in command `ls`, by importing `SH` into the recipe file, you can replace the call to the built-in command
 ```await $`ls` ```, by calling a similar utility: